vincentvanhees/rshiny_in_docker_test/README.md

 3. cd to the Docker folder of this repo.
 4. Build: `docker build -t habitus-app .` If you already have a rocker/shiny image then this should take less than a minute.
 5. Run: `docker run --rm -v ~:/srv/shiny-server/data -p 3838:3838 -u shiny habitus-app` .
 Where you may want to replace `~` by the path of the local directory you want to mount.

+**EDIT: PROBLEM FIXED, IF YOU DO: `docker run --rm -v ~/:/srv/shiny-server/data/ -p 3838:3838 -u shiny habitus-app` IT SHOULD JUST WORK**

-6. Open app in browser: http://localhost:3838/
+7. Open app in browser: http://localhost:3838/
-7. Click the button.
+8. Click the button.